Incalculas/cstimer_plots/README.md

 follow this website to install gnuplot: https://riptutorial.com/gnuplot/example/11275/installation-or-setup

-download and install python from: https://www.python.org/
+when installing gnuplot, enable the option to add path variable

+Type "python" on your command line and you will get taken to windows store to install  python

 (if you are a linux user you can just install from the terminal using your distribution's package manager like pacman for arch and arch based and apt for debian and debian based distros, but you probably knew that already if you are using linux)